BryanBoni/Sudo_Boy/README.md

     - A drawer for the sudoku : BRYAN

 ###Controller
-    - A class intercation between M and C : BRYAN, ROBIN
+    - A class intercation between M and V : BRYAN, ROBIN

 ###UML
     - Class diagram : BRYAN, ROBIN